Roughness of exponential dichotomy under unbounded perturbation in linear partial functional differential equations: Perturbation in -Norm of Partial Functional Differential Equations

-\begin{theorem} Let Assumptions~\ref{a1} be made.
-Moreover, assume that the $C_0$-semigroup with the generator $\mathcal{G}_0$ has an exponential dichotomy.
+\begin{theorem} Let the assumptions of Lemma \ref{lem 40} be made.
+Moreover, assume that the $\mathrm{C}_0$-semigroup with the generator $\mathcal{G}_0$ has an exponential dichotomy.
 Then, for $A_1$ and $B_1$ sufficiently close to $A_0$ and $B_0$ in the Yosida distance's sense, the semigroup with the generator $\mathcal{G}_1$ has also an exponential dichotomy. \end{theorem}